 - Comfortable closed-toe shoes and water-resistant footwear, especially if you're going to be outside of the city.

 - Sunhat, sunscreen

+Victoria Day is a national holiday in Canada that falls on the Monday before May 25th.
+Government services, schools, and banks will be closed.
 Victoria Day weekend is a big travel holiday in Canada (commonly referred to as "May Two-Four Weekend").
-Expect crowded highways on the Friday and Monday of this weekend and long lineups at border crossings.
+Expect crowded highways on the Friday and Monday of this weekend and long lines at border crossings.

 - The last Sunday in May is Montreal Museums Day where participating museums offer free admission and shuttle rides between venues.

-- Outdoor Festival of Montreal at Jean Drapeau Park encourages families to get active and plan action-filled summer vacations.
+- The Outdoor Festival of Montreal at Jean Drapeau Park encourages families to get active and plan action-filled summer vacations.

 - Montreal Bike Fest at the end of May offers a series of fun events to encourage people to get pedaling.

 - Le Mondial de la Bière invites beer lovers to taste a variety of brews at Windsor Station and Courtyard in downtown Montréal.